-This Week’s ‘SNL’ Marked First Ever K-Pop Musical Guest With ‘BTS’
+This Week’s ‘SNL’ Marked First-Ever K-Pop Musical Guest With BTS

-Today they are known for their energetic and enthusiastic fanbase, with many comparing the group to superstars of decades past like Elvis Presley or The Beatles.
+Today, they are known for their energetic and enthusiastic fan base, with many comparing the group to superstars of decades past like Elvis Presley or The Beatles.
 Like those artists, BTS can easily generate throngs of screaming fans whenever they make an appearance.

 SNL!!!!!! pic.twitter.com/wV1g0MkSyw